gitenter/gitenter/doc/architecture/SyAD.md

 - [SyAD-0013]{} There shall be configuration file(s).
 - [SyAD-0014]{SyAD-0013,SyAD-0002,StRS-0049} The configuration file indicates the scanned path(s) for which the documents may stay.
 All the `markdown` files under the included file path(s) are treated as targeting document.
     - *(Should we go the opposite direction to list the ignore files, like `.gitignore`)*
-- [SyAD-0049]{SyAD-0014,SyAD-0047} A check that whether all the `git diff` involved files are under the document scanned path, shall be used to decide if a change is document only or not.
-    - When the document accessories (images, ...) are also under the same scanned path, the returned result will be correct.
-    - If documents and other files are mixed, then there is no way to distinguish.
+- [SyAD-0054]{SyAD-0013} The configuration file shall indicate whether the traceability relationship are marked in implemented code/test cases.
-- [SyAD-0015]{SyAD-0013,SyRS-0044} The configuration file indicates the scanned path(s) for the implemented code.
+- [SyAD-0015]{SyAD-0054,SyRS-0044} The configuration file shall indicate the scanned path(s) for the implemented code (if applicable).
-- [SyAD-0016]{SyAD-0013,SyRS-0045} The configuration file indicates the scanned path(s) for test cases.
+- [SyAD-0016]{SyAD-0054,SyRS-0045} The configuration file shall indicate the scanned path(s) for test cases (if appliable).
     - *(What about if the code and tests are mixed together?)*
 - [SyAD-0023]{SyAD-0013,StRS-0050} The configuration file shall setup the order/structure/relation between each document.
     - *(Notice that the relationship can be build inside of (1) the "references" section of every document, (2) traceability markers, it shouldn't be need to mark manually in this configuration file.)*